sitespeedio/sitespeed.io/docs/documentation/browsertime/index.md

 To get the HAR from Firefox we use the [HAR Export Trigger](https://github.com/firebug/har-export-trigger) and Chrome we parse the timeline log and generates the HAR file.

-Oh and you can run your own Selenium script before (<code>--preScript</code>) and after (<code>--postScript</code>) a URL is accessed so you can login/logout or do whatever you want.
+Oh and you can run your own Selenium script before (<code>--preScript</code>) and after (<code>--postScript</code>) a URL is accessed, so you can login/logout or do whatever you want.

 ## The rewrite to 1.0

 The master is to a large degree a re-write of the internal implementation, the cli interface, and the node API.
-It's based on learnings from the previous releases of Browsertime, and their use in Sitespeed.io.
+It's based on the learnings from the previous releases of Browsertime, and their use in Sitespeed.io.
 It's still lacking some features from the 0.x releases, and the API is not final.
 However it should be a better foundation for future development, using more modern Javascript features and a much more extensive test suite.